 Music and original lyrics by John B. Wilbur '22

 Arranged by John Harbison, 2011 | Revised lyrics

-Performed by the MIT Vocal + Festival Jazz Ensembles
+Performed by the MIT Jazz Choir and Festival Jazz Ensemble

-This great jazz arrangement of MIT's unoffical official song, by Pulitzer Prize-winning MIT composer John Harbison, opens with a short, decorous phrase (a nod to the 1922 original) — then cuts loose.
+This great arrangement of MIT's unoffical official song, by Pulitzer Prize-winning MIT composer John Harbison, opens with a short, decorous phrase (a nod to the 1922 original) — then shifts into festive jazz.

 Arise all ye of MIT, in loyal fellowship.